Lex animata

+Lex animata is a 12th century Latin translation of the Greco-Roman concept νόμος ἔμψυχος, which equates to the "living law".

-Originating in Hellenistic philosophy, the identification of the Roman sovereign as nomos empsychos was established in law by the Byzantine emperor Justinian I in his Novellae Constitutiones, and imported from there into Western civil law by the medieval glossators.
-Over time, the label was extended from the emperor to the various European kings.
-In some formulations, the argument went both ways: the king was law, but he could not do but as the law instructed.
+Originating in Hellenistic philosophy and repurposed by Themistius in the 4th century, the identification of the Roman sovereign as nomos empsychos was established in law by the emperor Justinian I in his Novellae Constitutiones, and introduced into European civil law through the discovery of The Authenticum by the medieval glossators in Bologna.

+It would be a concept that would influence medieval ideas and shape early modern political thought about the state.